phuong/fastapi-sqachemy-async-template/readme.md

 ### Any extra steps should be taken with caution when deploying your app to a production environment?
-- Change the database driver to mysql or postgresql, now I'm using sqlite to have a simple setup step.
+- Change the database driver to mysql or postgresql, now I'm using sqlite to have a simple setup step, it's not good for high traffic API endpoint.
 - Next one depends on where we want to deploy it.
-   - Need to build a docker image if we intend to use AWS Elastic container or Kuberneteses.
+   - Need to build a docker image if we intend to use AWS Elastic container or Kubernetes.
-   - Need to create a Procfile if we intend to use AWS Elastic balancing.
+   - Need to create a Procfile if we intend to use AWS Elastic beanstalk.

 ### Any assumptions you have made when you designed the data model and API schema?
-- Yes, I assuming that we'll have a frontend that support multiple languages or the product will be available on many countries.
+I assuming that we'll have a frontend that support multiple languages or the product will be available on many countries.
 We only show the data that is available for that country.
 For example:
 - My current language code is zh_CN, i'm looking for the doctors that are available for my country.
 - In the initial, Mr Mike is a doctor that only available for en_GB, so I could not see Mr Mike on the result.
 - Once someone in the backend add a translation of zh_CN for Mr Mike, he will available on my search result.

+Based on the UI, here's the models and relationships:
+- Ares (Office, link to an address)
+- Categories.
+- Doctors.
+- A doctor is belong to one area.
+- A doctor is belong to many categories.

+Because we also support multiple languages, so each model which needs to translate will have it own model_translation table.

 # 3. Time to try
 Required environment: